gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ### Additional cookies configuration

-If configured, the application router will send additional cookies in its responses to the client.
+If configured, the application router will send additional cookie values in its responses to the client.
-Additional cookies can be set in the `COOKIES` environment variable.
+Additional cookie values can be set in the `COOKIES` environment variable.

 Example of configuration for cookies in the manifest.yml :